 - Schedule follow up visit as needed

 To make an appointment: We are currently accepting referrals from oncology directly.

 Seattle WA 98105

-Research in cancer therapy-associated immune related adverse events at the University of Washington
+Included are publications in cancer therapy-associated immune related adverse events at the University of Washington:

 Richter MD, Hughes GC, Chung SH, Ezeanuna M, Singh N, Thompson JA.
 Immunologic adverse events from immune checkpoint therapy.
 Best Pract Res Clin Rheumatol.
 2020 Aug;34(4):101511